+- 2. Completed application forms must be accompanied by the following supporting documents:

+- Three letters of reference:

+- one personal from a close acquaintance,

+- one professional,
-- 2. Completed application forms must be accompanied by the following supporting documents: - Three letters of reference: one personal from a close acquaintance, one professional, one letter form a First Nation educator, Elder or official supporting your aspirations to teach in a cross-cultural First Nations' setting (see YNTEP Application Checklist at www.yukoncollege.yk.ca/sites/default/files/inline - files/60\credit\YNTEP\Afterdegree\Application\Checklist\1.pdf for further information). - Two copies of all transcripts from your high school and all post-secondary educational institutions attended must be submitted.
-Official transcripts must be received in a sealed envelope, directly from the post-secondary institution. - Current high school students can provide an interim grade report and a schedule of current/planned courses by email or mail (only send using one method, do not send by email and then by mail for example). - A current resume highlighting the applicant's employment, community service, and volunteer work, as they related to children and youth. - Personal Statement of 500 words or less (for further information see YNTEP Application checklist at www.yukoncollege.yk.ca/sites/default/files/inline-files/60\credit\YNTEP\Afterdegree\Application\Checklist\2.pdf).

-• Current acceptable criminal record check, including a vulnerable sector check.
+- one letter form a First Nation educator, Elder or official supporting your aspirations to teach in a cross-cultural First Nations' setting (see YNTEP Application Checklist for further information). - Official copies of high school and post-secondary transcripts sent to Yukon College.
+Official transcripts must be received in a sealed envelope, directly from the post-secondary institution. - A current resume highlighting the applicant's employment, community service, and volunteer work, as they related to children and youth. - Personal Statement of 500 words or less (for further information see YNTEP Application checklist). - Current acceptable criminal record check, including a vulnerable sector check.
 (Students wishing to do field work in Yukon Schools are required to undergo a security clearance process which requires the completion of a criminal record/vulnerable sector check.)
 Applicants must request this from the RCMP and deliver the completed form to: